thoresonjd/5300-Butterfly/README.md

 ### **Testing**

-To test the functionality of the rudimentary storage engine, run:
+To test the functionality of the relation manager, run:
 ```sql
 SQL> test
 ```